azafly/azafly-web-gatsby/content/home.md

 section2:
   section2MainHeading:
     section2MainHeadingLocal: Get a virtual card that works anywhere online!
-    section2MainHeadingAbroad: Get a virtual card that works anywhere online!
+    section2MainHeadingAbroad: Get a Naira virtual card
   section2InfoText:
     section2InfoTextLocal: With your Azafly virtual card, you can shop on online stores abroad, in foreign currencies from the comfort of your home.
 The card will automatically convert your money to the local currency of the online shop.
 You will safe money on dynamic exchange rate charges!
-    section2InfoTextAbroad: With your Azafly virtual card, you can pay bills in Nigeria, shop on Jumia or visit home and spend in naira, travel around the world and spend in local currencies, all while avoiding dynamic exchange rate charges.
-The card will automatically convert your money to the local currency of the merchant you are paying.
+    section2InfoTextAbroad: With your Azafly naira virtual card, you can pay bills in Nigeria, shop online (Jumia, konga etc) or visit home and spend in naira, all while avoiding dynamic exchange rate charges.
+You get to spend like a local!
   section2ShortHeading:
     section2ShortHeadingLocal: Shop abroad with ease
     section2ShortHeadingAbroad: Pay in Naira with ease